-If you are facing 500 Internal Server Error for your WordPress after migration from one server to another, I can give you Guarantee, no one will show you the right way.
-Some will blame the Web Hosting and some the .htaccess.
-Unfortunately, most does one understand one major point – one blog which was active without any 500 Internal Server Error, why the hell it will show 500 Internal Server Error�when you are changing only the web hosting service.
+If you are facing 500 Internal Server Error for your WordPress after migration from one server to another, some may blame the Web Hosting and some the .htaccess.
+Unfortunately, most does not tries understand a major point – one blog which was active without any 500 Internal Server Error, without some code change it will not show 500 Internal Server Error.
+Such changes may happen “automatically”, like changes created by a plugin’s auto-update.

 Understanding why 500 Internal Server Error occurs in WordPress after the migration